bsccf/Uni-notes/Mechanics structures and materials/Materials/4 Diffusion/Effects of structure on diffusion in a crystal.md

 #### What are the
 ## Effects of structure on diffusion in a crystal
-Firstly you can look at [[modelling diffusion]] to get the effects of temperature and distance but formations within the structure of a crystal can effect diffusion rate, but the struc
+Firstly you can look at [[modelling diffusion]] to get the effects of temperature and distance but formations within the structure of a crystal can effect diffusion rate, but the structure itself has an important role and causes the following effects:
--
+- Volume diffusion - This occurs through the bulk of the material, it has a very high activation energy making rate of diffusion very low.
+It is directly limited by the number of vanancies.
+- Grain boundary diffusion - This occurs in [[polycrystalline]] materials, due to the gaps that form in the boundarys between crystals